Skip to Content

 How does an ovarian cyst occur?

-Between 2 of your period, your body undergoes changes that result in the release of an egg from your ovaries.
+Between two of your periods (your menstrual cycles), your body undergoes changes that result in the release of an egg from your ovaries.
 This is called ovulation and mainly occurs because of the effect of hormones.

 Before ovulation, estrogen is particularly dominant and causes plenty of follicle in your ovaries to develop.
 As these follicles develop, only one grows very big and contains the egg to be expelled.